 INTRODUCTION

 The urban village is a high-density residential area and tends to be marginalized by the city's development.
 Urban village tend to have solid characteristics, grow organically, and differentiate to some clustering with rules/norms of each.
-This character is getting more unique when it has historic, which became the cultural source and the beginning of city growth [1]
+This character is getting more unique when it has historic, which became the cultural source and the beginning of city growth [1].

 Based on formed typology and morphology, Bandar Lampung is a city which grows organically.
 The hilly area, which is near to the beach and surrounded by several rivers, became the forming factor of the city's structure which was originally separated between the coastal city (Teluk Betung and its surroundings) and the hilly city (Tanjung Karang Pusat and its surroundings).
 This natural condition that causes the structure of Bandar Lampung City is formed in such a way, beginning with a clustered growth pattern to adjust with its natural setting for settlements.